 #SBATCH --nodes=1 #SBATCH --gpus=4

-* Expanse will require users to enter a valid project name; users can list valid project by running the expanse-client
+* Expanse requires users to enter a valid project name; users can list valid project by running the expanse-client

 script.

-Users can find application specific example job script on the system in directory /cm/shared/examples/gpu
+Users can find application specific example job script on the system in directory /cm/shared/examples/sdsc/

 .